 One last savings app is Wealthfront.
 You’ll feel like a major Wall Street player when you use this app to manage your investments.
 When you set up Wealthfront, you’ll transfer in as much money as you want and answer some questions to determine your approach to risk in investing.
 It then plays the market for you by tracking the ups and downs of stocks and shares, suggesting the best places to invest your money and diversifying your portfolio.
 The app also balances your account when it’s necessary and provides tax-loss harvesting to save you money on your tax returns.
 The best part about Wealthfront is that you don’t need to have big funds to join the big investors and there are no fees on accounts below $10,000.

-As you’ve probably already gathered, different personal finance apps offer different services as well.
+As you’ve probably already gathered, different personal finance apps offer different services as well and most of them are about ensuring that your details remain safe.
 For example, our favorite Mint sends push notifications if you’re about to go over budget, reminds you to pay your bills and, if you add on Mint Bills, can even pay them for you automatically.
 YNAB offers plenty of advice and counseling for users to help you learn better financial habits, while Wally also notifies you if you’re at risk of going over budget as well as reminding you to pay bills and encouraging you to meet your financial goals.
 When you look for a personal finance app, think about which of these services are going to be most useful to you in the long run.

 Whether you're in the market for an app to track your spending, help you meet financial goals, or support you in increasing your savings, you should find this list of what to look for in a personal finance app useful.
 Now, choose the app that works for you and enjoy the peace of mind that comes with a well-organized financial life.